chef-boneyard/chef-web-docs-2016/docs_oec/source/install_server_be.rst

 Success!
 =====================================================
-Congratulations, |chef server oec| is installed in a High Availability configuration.
+Congratulations, |chef server oec| is installed in a scaled back end configuration.

 Using GRE Tunnels
 =====================================================